New to GEOSC 10?

 - to show students enough beautiful places that they can't wait to go out and visit some of them.

-Movie Teaser- If you like to check out the teaser before sitting through the two-hour movie, here is the seven minute version of GEOSC 10, winner of a regional Emmy award.
+If you would like to check out the teaser before sitting through the two-hour movie, here is the seven-minute version of GEOSC 10, winner of a regional Emmy award.

 This website provides the primary instructional materials for the course.
-The Resources menu at left links to important supporting materials including the course orientation and syllabus, while the Course Outline menu links to the course lessons.
-ANGEL, Penn State's course management system, is used to support the delivery of this course, as well.
+Canvas, Penn State's course management system, is used to support the delivery of this course, as well.
 It provides the primary communications, calendaring, and submission tools for the course.

 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.